hellosultan/personalized-healthcare-assistant/README.md

 * Charts (`*.png`)
 * Model metrics (`model_metrics.json`)

-📈 Results
+### 📈 Results
-	•	ROC-AUC (baseline logistic regression): 0.955
+* ROC-AUC (baseline logistic regression): 0.955
-	•	This indicates the model can reliably distinguish poorly controlled asthma patients from well/partly controlled ones, even on a large synthetic dataset.
+* This indicates the model can **reliably distinguish poorly controlled asthma patients** from well/partly controlled ones, even on a large synthetic dataset.
-	•	Confusion matrix shows the expected imbalance (more well-controlled than poorly controlled), but recall for high-risk patients remains meaningful.
+* **Confusion matrix** shows the expected imbalance (more well-controlled than poorly controlled), but recall for high-risk patients remains meaningful.
-	•	Key drivers of poor control:
+### Key drivers of poor control:
-	•	ER visits, smoking status, and obesity (BMI) → strongly increase risk.
+* ER visits, smoking status, and obesity (BMI) → strongly increase risk.
-	•	Higher FEV1 values → protective against poor control.
+* Higher FEV1 values → protective against poor control.

-⚠️ Note: All results are based on synthetic data.
+>️ **Note:** All results are based on **synthetic data**.
 They illustrate pipeline design and analysis techniques, not real patient outcomes.

 ### 🔹 Visualizations & Insights